-- A 10-class pass is $150 (includes HST) ~ Passes valid for 12 months after purchase date.
+• Purchase a 10-class pass online here ~ Passes valid for 8 months after purchase date.

-Sunday, 3:00 pm – 4:15 pm – Sweet Sunday – Soft and Simple with Sharon McGuire
+Sunday, 1:30 pm – 2:45 pm – Sweet Sunday – Soft and Simple

 Be still.
 Be slow.
 Breathe and Connect.
 A unique combination of gentle hatha and Qigong, an age-old practice that harnesses the power of breath, movement and intention setting.
 It is performed at a slower pace with less intense positions and includes extended time for supported meditation, yogic breath work and relaxation.
 This class encourages movement without the potential for strain.
 It is great yoga for beginners or just a beautiful way to end your weekend and transition into the week.

-Wednesday, 10:00 am – 11:15 am – Gentle Yoga for Strength, Stability & Flexibility with Marci Tordiff
+Wednesday, 10:00 am – 11:15 am – Yoga for Strength, Stability & Flexibility

 A comfortably paced class with approachable postures but increasing the ability to move from the core to align, strengthen and promote flexibility on the floor and in standing postures.
 Clear cueing, creative sequencing and props are used to energize and melt tension.
 In this gentle class, we don’t spend a lot of time on our hands, and there are minimal up-and-down transitions.
 Breathing techniques are also integrated.
 This is an accessible, all-level class.

-Wednesday, 7:00 pm – 8:15 pm – From Movement to Meditation with Marci Tordiff
+Thursday, 7:00 pm – 8:15 pm – Pajama Yin

-Instructor Bio’s
+Instructor Bio’

 Sharon McGuire:

-Learning and guiding others on a path of health and wellness has been my lifelongpassion.
+Learning and guiding others on a path of health and wellness has been my lifelong passion.
 It led me through 42 years of my very rewarding career in nursing, becoming a Reiki Master/Teacher, and over 25 years of yoga practice.
 I have completed the CYT-200 hour training plus another 300 hours (including traditional Chinese Medicine for yogis and C.A.R’s -controlled articular rotation) and am nearing completing 100 hrs certification in Yin Yoga.
 I love to blend Qi Qong, Reiki and other modalities into every class I teach.
 I have found them to be very impactful for me in my own life, and I have witnessed the impact on all my students – on and off the mat.
 My goal is to continue to share yoga.
 Hopefully, along the way, others will come to know the simplicity of movement, breath, and rest in stillness on their path of yoga.

 Marci Tordiff: